 Andie O’Leary (Design Director): “Put yourself in the position of the designer.
 Then you’ll know if there's anything missing or if you need to ask more questions before you finalise the brief.”

-Megan Mileham (Senior Account Manager): “Get us up to speed as if we work in your company.
+Megan Mileham (Junior Account Director): “Get us up to speed as if we work in your company.
 It’s so easy to take valuable information for granted.
 Don’t be afraid to explain the things that may seem obvious to you.”